How Much Does Garage Conversion Cost?

 Types of Garage Conversions

 Not all garage conversions are identical.
 Some homeowners convert their garage into a primary bedroom, while others create home gyms or even dream kitchens.
 Materials, labor, and job scope vary greatly among different garage conversions.
-Read on to see how each type of garage conversion affects the total remodeling price.
+The following table and subsequent sections show how each type of garage conversion affects the total remodeling price.

 Converting a garage into a basic bedroom is one of the most popular garage conversion projects there is.
 Job scope typically involves removing the garage door, replacing it with a wall, updating the interior, and installing windows as required by code.
 A standard bedroom has an average price tag of $15,000.
 This includes any electrical updates and new framing and drywall for closet space.